s4sarath/gensim_ngram/README.md

 Written by modifying gensim source code, but not supporting GIL, as I am not familiar with Cython, but still faster

-Gensim is a Python library for *topic modelling*, *document indexing* and *similarity retrieval* with large corpora.
+Gensim ngram is a Python library for *topic modelling*, *document indexing* and *similarity retrieval* with large corpora.
 Target audience is the *natural language processing* (NLP) and *information retrieval* (IR) community.